-What is Business Banking?
+What Is Business Banking?

 #1 – Overdraft Facility

-When companies have more cash requirements then the available balance in companies’ current account then companies generally avails overdraft facilities from banks for which banks charge rate of Interest.
+When companies have more cash requirements than the available balance in companies’ current accounts, then companies generally avail overdraft facilities from banks for which banks charge interest rates.
 Overdrafts are often used as an alternative source of funding for unexpected expenditures.
-Overdraft is a very common source of funding for small and medium enterprises.
+OverdraftOverdraftOverdraft is a banking facility that offers short-term credit to the account holders by allowing them to withdraw money from their savings or current account even if their account balance is or below zero.
+Its authorized limit differs from customer to customer. is a very common source of funding for small and medium enterprises.

 #2 – Bank Loan or Term Loan